 To view our competency framework, please click here.

-Education: University degree in Communications, Journalism, Public Relations, Marketing, Political Science, Information Science or a related field.
+Education: University degree in Communications, Journalism, Public Relations or related field.

 UNICEF is committed to diversity and inclusion within its workforce, and encourages all candidates, irrespective of gender, nationality, religious and ethnic backgrounds, including persons living with disabilities, to apply to become a part of the organization.